cockroachdb/docs/v21.2/bulk-delete-data.md

     CREATE INDEX ON rides(last_updated) USING HASH WITH BUCKET_COUNT=8;
     ~~~

-1. Write a script with a batch-delete loop, following the [Batch delete on an indexed column pattern](#batch-delete-on-an-indexed-column):
+1. Write a script with a batch-delete loop, following the [batch delete on an indexed column pattern](#batch-delete-on-an-indexed-column):

     {% include copy-clipboard.html %}
     ~~~ python